 Advanced and Artist

 This program is designed for students who wish to take periodic private lessons but who cannot fulfill a 40 lesson/20 hour minimum.
 Students can purchase lessons individually at the standard rate or in packs of five with a 5% discount.
 All lessons expire in the quarter in which they are purchased.

 This program is designed for students who want formidable training through weekly instruction.
 To qualify for this program, students must receive at least 40 lessons and 20 hours of instruction per year.
 Students in this program will receive:

-Free monthly studio classes.
+Free enrollment monthly studio classes.

-Free monthly RCM Prep classes.
+Free enrollment monthly RCM Prep classes.

 Free semi-annual studio recitals including accompanists.